Chablis

 Serving and keeping

-An easy-drinking wine that is best enjoyed within 3 to 5 years
+To be enjoyed within 3 to 5 years.

 Vintages